 IMEG was retained to perform a security assessment of the existing video surveillance and access control systems.
-Our assessment expanded to include site perimiter, telecommunications rooms (TR) located in multiple buildings, network systems, power and cooling which supported the TR’s.
+Our assessment expanded to include site perimeter, telecommunications rooms (TR) located in multiple buildings, network systems, power and cooling which supported the TR’s.

 Our assessment report noted several challenges with the existing systems and provided recommendations with estimated cost of construction.
 The airport funded these upgrades in two phases.